🎧 [PLAYBACK: SOUND ON]

 As the main character's best friend, Gina Ravera (The Closer, Lambada) gives by far the most grounded performance in an otherwise thankless role as subject of the film's most mean-spirited and regrettable sequence.

 Most die-hard fans (myself included) understandably compartmentalize that scene out of memory.
-Both Verhoeven and Eszterhas have independently singled this out as their biggest mistake with the picture.
+Both Verhoeven and Eszterhas have independently singled its inclusion as their biggest mistake with the picture.
 And that was a deep well to draw from, to be sure.

 Meta commentary, perhaps?
 You decide.